Technical Reference

 Under Review

-One model exceeds its threshold but not the other, or a known-benign process is scoring anomalously in a single feature dimension (suggesting a behavioral change rather than malware).
+One model exceeds its threshold but not the other, or a known-benign process is scoring anomalously on a single feature dimension (suggesting a behavioral change rather than malware).
 The process is added to the review queue with a human-readable summary of which signals are elevated.
 High-sensitivity mode promotes more detections into this tier.

 Monitoring